-These Sweet Sesame Ginger Meatballs are an Asian style turkey meatball that can be served as an appetizer or on a bed of rice for a complete meal!
+These Sweet Sesame Ginger Meatballs are Asian style turkey meatballs that can be served as an appetizer or on a bed of rice for a complete meal!

 Somehow, this is the first meatball recipe posted here on SFS!
 I know, I'm as shocked as you are.
 However, I have to say, these Sweet Sesame Ginger Meatballs are a pretty amazing first meatball.

-Not only are these little sweet sesame bites of Asian inspired deliciousness easy to make, but they’re also made with ground turkey, which means it’s lower in saturated fat but still packs the same protein punch.
+Not only are these little sweet sesame bites of Asian inspired turkey meatballs easy to make, but because they're made with ground turkey, they're lower in saturated fat that ground beef, but still packs the same protein punch.

 Do you have everything in your pantry already?
-Ok maybe not the panko bread crumbs, but if you don’t, you should.
-That way you can also make Baked Panko Chicken Tenders and Panko Parmesan Zucchini Fritters!
+Ok maybe not the panko bread crumbs, but if you don't, you should.
+That way you can also make Baked Panko Chicken Tenders, Ranch Chicken Tenders, and Panko Parmesan Zucchini Fritters!

-Sprinkled with some sesame seeds and fresh chopped scallions and these Sweet Sesame Ginger Meatballs are little bites of delicousness.
+And done!
+Sprinkle with some sesame seeds and fresh chopped green onions and these Sweet Sesame Ginger Meatballs are little bites of sweet, salty, Asian inspired deliciousness.

 How to Serve: